![]() |

 ~Kabir~

 Can't believe I'm a librarian and hadn't added a favorite books section to my profile during the several years I've been on swap_bot!
 Here it goes: My favorite book is Jonathan Strange and Mr. Norrell by Susanna Clarke.
 If this book came alive, I would marry it. :) Another favorite book is American Gods by Neil Gaiman.
+Favorite series is The Kopp Sisters novels by Amy Stewart!
+She uses archives and imagination to create awesome strong female characters.

-I read lots of non-fiction and recently enjoyed The Beast in the Garden about pumas in residential areas and The Devil in the White City about the 1893 Chicago World's Fair.
+I read lots of non-fiction and enjoyed The Beast in the Garden about pumas in residential areas and The Devil in the White City about the 1893 Chicago World's Fair.

 As fun as they are, I already have enough books with household hints and craft instructions.
 Thanks for thinking of me if you were thinking of sending one but I think someone else could make better use of it at this time.